rdsov/magnet/README.md

 ### Can I edit my CMakeLists.txt files afterwards?
 Yes!
 There is a dedicated section where you can input your custom commands in every file.

-However, support for this is planned for the future.

 ### Is Magnet a build tool?
 No. Magnet is a dependency manager.
 It delegates the actual building process to CMake.